Traditional Filipino Medicine: Discover Its Healing Power

 Hilot is a signature Filipino healing art that uses massage to restore the body’s natural energy flow.
 The manghihilot identifies “lamig” (cold spots) or “pilay” (sprain) and applies pressure and herbal oils to relieve pain and stress.

-Today, hilot is recognized by the Department of Health and Department of Tourism as part of the country’s wellness heritage — a perfect blend of tradition and relaxation.
+Today, hilot is recognized by the Department of Health.
+It is also acknowledged by the Department of Tourism as part of the country’s wellness heritage.
+This represents a perfect blend of tradition and relaxation.

 🖼️ Suggested Image: A manghihilot performing a traditional massage using coconut oil and warm herbal compresses.